WeTrustPlatform/paramount/CONTRIBUTING.md

 ## Development

-The development of components also happen on the documentation site (living documentation).
+The development of components also happen on the documentation site

 ```bash
 cd <root>